FarhadG/2048-cube/README.md

 I'll be adding more meshing features; that said, if you'd like a feature, let me know so that I'll try and implement it into future updates.

-Quaternions
-- It's currently using Euler rotations, hence, Quaternions will help with intuitive rotations.
+- Quaternions: It's currently using Euler rotations, hence, Quaternions will help with intuitive rotations.

-Gesture Support
-- Add touch and intuitive gesture support.
+- Gesture Support: Add touch and intuitive gesture support.

-Mobile Support
-- Make the game responsiveness to various resolutions.
+- Mobile Support: Make the game responsiveness to various resolutions.

-Optimizations
-- There are optimizations in the pipeline for faster traversals and data structures.
+- Optimizations: There are optimizations in the pipeline for faster traversals and data structures.

-Game Mechanics
-- Add scoring, leaderboards and other various game mechanics.
+- Game Mechanics: Add scoring, leaderboards and other various game mechanics.